atadas10/Learn-SQL/sql-best-practises.md

 Write clean, readable SQL by properly formatting your queries.
 Use consistent indentation, and meaningful aliases, and avoid unnecessary complexity.

-> **:snowflake: Tip:** This will maintain the consistency of the query text and utilize the query result when available, thereby minimizing computational costs.
+> **Snowflake Optimization:** This will maintain the consistency of the query text and utilize the query result when available, thereby minimizing computational costs.

 - **Good Example**